Microsoft Joins Group Working To 'Cure' Open-Source Licensing Issues - Slashdot

 I meant proprietary as in "not FOSS".
 For example, the licenses for Windows, Office etc.

-Fox fixing the hen-house (Score:1)
+Fox fixing the hen-house (Score:5, Funny)

 Microsoft is as likely to cure OSS licensing problems as undertakers are to cure cancer.